eberban/eberban/books/refgram/src/from_scratch/core_to_complete/sets.md

 # Sets

-Sets are one of the main building blocks of the vocabulary, and a powerful tool to define other concepts.
+Sets are one of the main building blocks of the vocabulary and a powerful tool to define other concepts.

 It associates every property (along with the context it is evaluated with) with